Disease-modifying therapies used to treat several immune-mediated disorders in neurology may make patients more susceptible to the novel coronavirus.

 Robert Fox, MD

-: As the global COVID-19 pandemic continues to roll on, withover 1700 confirmed cases of the novel coronavirus in the US and over 135,000 cases globally, risk of contraction has become especially relevant within the neuroimmunology community.
+: As the global COVID-19 pandemic continues to roll on, with over 350,000 confirmed cases of the novel coronavirus and over 10,000 deaths in the US, risk of contraction has become especially relevant within the neuroimmunology community.

 As many patients with multiple sclerosis